PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 ## Can Sum

-Write a function `canSum(k, nums)` that takes in a target sum and an array of numbers as arguments.
+Write a function `canSum(targetSum, nums)` that takes in a target sum and an array of numbers as arguments.

 The function should return a boolean indicating whether or not it is possible to generate the targetSum using numbers from the array.